Why Is The Cost Of Vet Care So Expensive?

 Times are tough for many of us, yet animal ownership is encouraged, particularly to aid mental health.

-Often those that can least afford a pet, are those that own a pet and when the animal becomes sick there might be no funds for treatment.
+Often those that can least afford a pet, are those who own a pet and when the animal becomes sick there might be no funds for treatment.

 For some people, this is when they take out their frustrations on the veterinarian.
 This can have devastating consequences, the worst being veterinary suicide.